Hand, Foot, and Mouth Disease

 Your healthcare provider may recommend tips to relieve your child’s discomfort:

-- Give your child over-the-counter pain relievers to treat fever and sore throat.
+- Take over-the-counter pain relievers to treat fever and sore throat.
 These could include acetaminophen (brand name: Tylenol) or ibuprofen (1 brand name: Advil).
 Check the back of the box or consult a healthcare provider on dosage.
 Do not give a child under age 18 aspirin for pain.
 Aspirin has been linked to Reye’s syndrome, a rare but serious condition that can be deadly without early treatment.
-Sore throat pain also can be relieved by gargling salt water (combine ½ teaspoon salt with 1 glass of warm water and stir).

 Living with hand, foot, and mouth disease